steview-d/bookmarks/README.md

 Its position has been placed in such a way as to be non-intrusive, but still noticeable enough to generate clicks and to also make the user want to get rid of it via the Premium upgrade.

-The only screens that do not display these adverts are screens where no user is logged in (about, pricing, faq, user auth) and the `About` page from within the settings section.
+The only screens that do not display these adverts are screens where no user is logged in (about, pricing, FAQ, user auth) and the `About` page from within the settings section.

 #### Multiple Columns & Small Width Displays
 Quite soon into development it became apparent this type of app was definitely more suited to desktops and generally the wider the display, the better the experience.
 This was an issue as the app needed to function well on displays of all sizes, but I didn't want to compromise the UX on medium and large displays, just to make it serviceable on smaller screens.

 The main issue was that of multiple columns on small width displays.
-Taking mobiles as an example, anything more than 1 column looked a mess and in some cases rendered the app useless.
-It still worked, but from a users perspective, it was more trouble than it was worth.
+Taking mobiles as an example, anything more than 1 column looked a mess and, in some cases rendered the app useless.
+It still worked, but from a user's perspective, it was more trouble than it was worth.

 The final solution manages to keep the UX consistent across all screens and works as follows.